In order to get the line reinstated, we will have to get the bridge replaced

 After the line was removed, the bridge was pulled down and the road was straightened.

 This involved removing a great deal of soil and rock, so that now the gap to be spanned is about 40 metres wide.

 It would be possible to re-build the earthworks (keeping the road where it is today, of course) but it's more cost-effective to span the gap with a wider bridge, with pillars either side of the road.

 Both of these options, and any others, will be evaluated to find the best solution.
 Whatever is chosen, it is important the the bridge is aesthetically appropriate for the Cotswolds!

 We plan to use a single self-powered carriage.
 The ideal carriage will seat between 20 and 40 passengers, with room for perhaps another 60 standing and faciolities to transport bicycles conveniently.

 (For comparison, the Docklands Light Railway uses cars which each seat 80 and can carry 284 people!)

-Since the route is mostly level, and only six miles long, the motive power required is smaller than for most railcar applications.
+Since the route is mostly level, and only five miles long, the motive power required is smaller than for most railcar applications.